soot-oss/SootUp/docs/index.md

 !!! important

-    FutureSoot is *not a version update* to Soot, it is instead a *completely new implementation* written from scratch that aims to be a leaner, more extensible equivalent of Soot.
+    FutureSoot is *not a version update* to Soot, it is instead a *completely new implementation* written from scratch that aims to be a leaner, more extensible equivalent of sootup.

 ## What is new?